 — Sally and Wade

 A. Sally and Wade, I’m glad to see that you are looking closer at your retirement at this 10-years-remaining point.
 You are doing well in many ways—no debt, several investments including RRSPs, LIRAs, TFSAs, Non-registered investments, real estate, and your principal residence.
-You also have another 10 years of Wayne’s income to add to the savings.
+You also have another 10 years of Wade’s income to add to the savings.
 That’s all great news.